JulieDaubercies/Bio-Sweet-Home/README.md

 # LeBioChezMoi
 An description of my app (for the moment in private files)

-From scratch, I build an app which allows users to know what kind of acteurs work in organic activities in there city.
+From scratch, I build an app which allows users to know what kind of acteurs work in organic activities in their city.
 The first page ask to enter a departement number :

 <img width="265" alt="Capture d’écran 2021-12-07 à 22 15 21" src="https://user-images.githubusercontent.com/79853433/145107338-4464c033-101b-469e-a0b4-45de53bea021.png">